The Stand (1994 miniseries): Randall Flagg

-XFX members came up with multiple concepts for the scarecrow's hair, Johnson suggesting a set of mushrooms, flowers, and moss growing around it.
-He also thought of worms and cockroaches crawling in the hair for close-up shots; however, when they were placed on Sheridan's hair during a test, the actor freaked out and Johnson thought it "wouldn't have read on film anyway."
+XFX members came up with multiple concepts for the scarecrow's hair, with Johnson suggesting a set of mushrooms, flowers, and moss growing around it.
+He also thought of worms and cockroaches crawling in the hair for close-up shots, but when they were placed on Sheridan's hair during a test, the actor freaked out and Johnson thought it "wouldn't have read on film anyway."
 The final result was that the hair was made of "muddy, twisted roots growing out of his head" which Johnson thought "looked the creepiest."

 While Tom Barham of New York's Image Group company handled the morphing FX, Garris came up with the idea of having Flagg's head morph executed in a way different from the traditional media morph of one head design just melting into another: inside out.
 Not only was it different, but also a way to work around the limited budget as the morphing could look "active" without the camera having to move.
-In creating Flagg's morphs, the actor first filmed the scene on set without his makeup on.
+In creating Flagg's morphs, Sheridan first filmed the scene on set without his makeup on.
 Then, on a greenscreen stage in Las Vegas, he was filmed doing the exact same action with makeup on, the camera set at precisely the same angle and character distance as the original shot.
 Both shots were then combined in post-production.
 The green-screening technique was done due to the amount of time it took to get Flagg's make-up on, which was at minimum three hours.